vikeshdh/siteval/README.md

 ### Standalone executable (no Python required)

-To build a double-clickable app for sharing with non-technical users:
+An app that is useful for non-technical users:

 ```bash
 pip install pyinstaller